kanisterio/kanister/design/kanister-kopia-integration.md

    # optional: if set to true, do not verify SSL cert.
    # Default, when omitted, is false
    skipSSLVerify: false
+   # required: if type is `file-store`
+   # optional, otherwise
+   claimName: store-pvc
 ```

 The credentials required to access the location above are provided by the user
-in a separate secret referenced by `spec.location.credentialSecret`.
+in a separate secret referenced by `spec.location.credentialSecretRef`.
 The example below shows the credentials required to access AWS S3 and
 S3-compatible locations.